 If your podcast microphone doesn’t come with either built-in, this piece of equipment doesn’t break the bank and results in a much smoother sound.
 There aren’t too many differences between the top contenders so pick based on your microphone preference.

-Here are our top three pop filter recommendations for your podcast setup:
+Here are our top three pop filter recommendations for your podcast setup.
+(You’ll find more in our complete list of the best pop filters.)

 Easy to set up and suitable for a variety of microphones.
 A combination of metal and foam layers to help get your best vocal recording.